Patrick Fuchs

 Patrick Fuchs is an American public official who has served as a member of the Surface Transportation Board (STB) since January 17, 2019.
 He is a member of the Republican Party.

 Education

 Fuchs received his undergraduate education at the University of Wisconsin–Madison, where he later received a master's degree in public policy analysis and management.
 During his education, Fuchs took part in an international economic program hosted by the National University of Singapore.

 Career

 In 2011, Fuchs was chosen to be a Presidential Management Fellow at the White House Office of Information and Regulatory Affairs.
 Prior to joining the STB, Fuchs was a staffer on the Senate Commerce Committee, where he worked on the 2015 Surface Transportation Board Reauthorization Act.

 Surface Transportation Board

 In March 2018, Fuchs was nominated by President Donald Trump to serve as a member of the Surface Transportation Board (STB).
 He was confirmed by the United States Senate and took office on January 17, 2019.
-Fuchs' term in office is set to expire in January 2024.
+He was designated to serve as the Chair of the Surface Transportation Board by President Donald Trump on January 20th 2025.